Commentary: "Taper Tantrum II" - A less scary sequel for emerging markets

-LONDON The fright factor in sequels is often less acute than in original features.
+LONDON (Reuters) - The fright factor in sequels is often less acute than in original features.

 In May 2013, emerging markets recoiled in horror as the U.S. Federal Reserve signalled it was time to stop pumping them full of new cash, bearing the brunt of a "Taper Tantrum" that rippled around the globe.